cbuijs/vibe-dns/README.md

 # vibe-dns (TESTING - USE AT OWN RISK)

-My little filtering DNS server in Python vibed together using Google Gemini-3.
+My little filtering DNS server in Python vibed together using Google Gemini and Claude.

 This was an excersise to see how things work.
 Not too bad actually...